musflood/seattle-python-401d8/14-templating-testing/README.md

 - Students will deepen their understanding of server-side templating and rendering documents from a set of mock data.
 - Students will work with the basic patterns of MVC using a web framework in Python
+    - In Python frameworks it is common to see MVC refered to semantically as Model Template View or MTV
 - Students will learn how to configure a test suite for their function-based views in Pyramid

 ## Outline